dardar12/dardar12/README.md

-# Hi there, I'm a Mobile Application Developer 👋
+# Hi , I'm a Mobile Application Developer 👋

 Mobile Application Developer specializing in cross-platform engineering with Flutter and Dart.
 Focused on building secure, performant, and maintainable applications using modern architectural standards.